oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Misuse at Vendor Name
 <misuse-at-vendor-name>
-For each item in `branches` with category `vendor` it MUST be tested that the `name` is not `Open Source`.
+For each item in `branches` with category `vendor` it SHALL be tested that the `name` is not `Open Source`.
 The comparison is case and white space insensitive.